Paul Maitla: World War II

 After the Soviet occupation of Estonia in 1940, Maitla was drafted into the Red Army, where he served until he was captured by the Germans in July 1941.
 Maitla was then interned by the Germans until November 1941, when he was released and joined the 37th Police Battalion, and tasked with guarding German airfields.

 In the autumn of 1942, Maitla was promoted to lieutenant.
 In October, he joined the Estonian Legion.
 He and 113 men were sent to Poland for training.
 From there, he was sent to Bad Tölz for additional officer training.
 Maitla returned from training in 1943 and was promoted to commander of the 3rd Company of the 1st Battalion of the 45th Regiment.
 In April 1943, the Estonian Waffen SS brigade participated in the battles in Nevel, and he received the Iron Cross II class on 8 December for bravery.

-Maitla was appointed Hauptsturmführer and in April 1944 he was commander of the 1st Battalion of the 45th Regiment of the newly formed 20th Waffen Grenadier Division of the SS (1st Estonian).
+Maitla was appointed a Hauptsturmführer (captain) and in April 1944 he was commander of the 1st Battalion of the 45th Regiment of the newly formed 20th Waffen Grenadier Division of the SS (1st Estonian).
 In the same year, Maitla with his battalion succeeded in stopping the Red Army offensive at Auvere and received the Iron Cross I class.
 On 29 July, he and his battalion led a counter-attack at the Battle of Tannenberg Line for which he was awarded the Knights Cross on 23 August.

 In August, Maitla was assigned to Combat group Vent, but fell ill again shortly afterwards and admitted into Tartu Hospital.
 He was then relocated to a hospital in Bregenz, Germany until January 1945.
 Maitla then rejoined the 45th regiment, which had by this time been relocated to central Europe.
-On April 20, 1945, he was promoted to Sturmbannführer.
+On April 20, 1945, he was promoted to Sturmbannführer (major).

 The fate of Paul Maitla was uncertain for number of decades, until some information was discovered in 2005 in the city archives of the Czech town of Nymburk.
-These archives show that Maitla was arrested on May 9, 1945 and killed together with 4 other Estonian soldiers after the war on May 10 by Czech communists.
+These archives show that Maitla was arrested on May 9, 1945, and tried and executed together with 4 other Estonian soldiers after the war on May 10 by Czech communists.